breatheco-de/content/README.md

 ### Method: sanitize_lesson

-Will try to clean and fix any possible issues on the lessons, for example: Date formats.
+We'll try to clean and fix any possible issues on the lessons, for example: Date formats.

 ### Method: update_lesson